mapbox/Hecate/README.md

 ```

 A second read-only account should also be created with permissions to SELECT from the
-`geo` table.
+`geo` & `deltas` table.
 All query endpoints - query, clone, bbox, etc will use this readonly connection
+A sample implementation can be found in the `schema.sql` document

 If this flag is not provided, `query` endpoints will be disabled.